-Wildlife Parks and Sanctuaries In and Around BundiThe Ramgarh Vishdhari Sanctuary is the largest of the wildlife reserves in Bundi as well as the entire Hadoti region.
+Wildlife Parks and Sanctuaries In and Around BundiThe Ramgarh Vishdhari Sanctuary is the largest of the wildlife reserves in Bundi as well as the entire Hadoti region of Rajasthan.
 Spread over 307 sq.kms., it consists of hilly, dry deciduous forest.
 If you decide to partake in a thrilling Safari here, you can expect to see the elusive Asiatic wild dog or Dhole, the leopard, the large Sambhar or Rusa deer, wild boar, sloth bear, Hyena, jackal, Chinkara deer, Indian wolf and fox.

 The Darrah Wildlife sanctuary actually covers three separate wildlife reserves – The Chambal, Darrah and Jaswant Sagar wildlife sanctuaries.
 The vegetation here is the typical vegetation one may expect in an arid forest, including trees such as Acacia.
 The Chambal River flows through this sanctuary.
 It is the third largest sanctuary in the Hadoti region.